flutter/website/getting-started.md

  - Using a USB cable, plug your phone into your computer.
 If prompted on your device, authorize your computer to access your device.

-Running a Sky application
+Running a Flutter application
 -------------------------

-The `sky` pub package includes a `sky_tool` script to assist in running Sky applications inside the `SkyShell.apk` harness.
+The `sky` pub package includes a `sky_tool` script to assist in running Flutter applications inside the `SkyShell.apk` harness.
 The `sky_tool` script expects to be run from the root directory of your application's package (i.e., the same directory that contains the `pubspec.yaml` file).